Leptasterias hexactis: Biology and ecology

 Leptasterias hexactis is a carnivore and is able to attack and capture surprisingly large prey items with high nutritional content.
 The diet includes sea cucumbers, snails, limpets, mussels, chitons and barnacles as well as carrion.
 Over much of its range it competes with the larger Pisaster ochraceus (ochre starfish) for food.

 Leptasterias hexactis is dioecious with individuals being either male or female.
 In Puget Sound, reproduction takes place between November and April.
 The eggs have yolks and between 50 and 1500 are laid, depending on the size of the female.
 They are fertilized by sperm that has been discharged into the water column by males.
 The female then holds the eggs with her tube feet in a mass near her mouth, arching her body up as she broods them.
-She is unable to eat at this time and clings to the rock as best she can with the remaining tube feet though it may be only the tips of the arms that are available to hold her in place.
-While the eggs are being brooded, she tends them and keeps them clean.
+She is unable to eat at this time and clings to the rock as best she can with the remaining tube feet though it may only be the tips of the arms that are available to hold her in place.
+While the eggs are being brooded, she tends to them and keeps them clean.
 They are lecithotrophic and consume the yolks of their eggs as they develop.
 After about 40 days the eggs begin to hatch into juveniles, miniature starfish with truncated limbs.
-These continued to be brooded by the mother for a few weeks before setting off independently on their own.
+These continue to be brooded by the mother for a few weeks before setting off independently on their own.
 If breeding has taken place in an aquarium, they can be seen crawling over the glass, and sometimes floating on the surface of the water as neuston.
 They will become mature in about 2 years.